 Can You Vacuum a Pool Table?

 Can you vacuum pool table felt?
-We explain the right way to clean pool table cloth — and the tools and techniques that won't damage it.
+Yes, if you use the right vacuum.
+Learn how to clean pool table cloth safely without damaging the felt or the bumpers.

 If you’ve ever had your pool table re-felted, you know that it’s a bit of an ordeal.
 At a minimum price of about $250, re-felting is something that’s best avoided as long as possible.
-But the trick is to avoid it by keeping your felt clean, smooth, along with ideal for play.
+But the trick is to avoid it by keeping your felt clean and smooth, so it plays the way it should.
 To do this, many people turn to the vacuum cleaner.
 So a common question I hear a lot is, “Can you vacuum a pool table?”

 Yes, you can absolutely vacuum a pool table.
 But some types of vacuums and attachments can damage the felt and affect playability.
 A vacuum with gentle suction and a nonrevolving, soft-bristled brush will ensure cleanliness and long life for your pool table felt.